jhogan/core/STYLE.md

 * should be all lowercase

-* should include prefixes such as 'get' and 'set' if they are getters or setters (see section on [Writing @proprety Methods](#writing-property-methods) for more on this subject
+* should include prefixes such as 'get' and 'set' if they are getters or setters (see section on [Writing @property Methods](#writing-property-methods) for more on this subject

 * should be composed of a single word if humanly possible

 * should be in *scriptio continua* case when they are compound words

-* should be document using a docstring that indicates its behaviour and return type
+* should be document using a docstring that indicates its behavior and return type

 * should be named a verb unless it is an getter or setter